rust-lang/book/second-edition/src/ch10-00-generics.md

 the `largest` function, the code actually runs on the specific values that we pass in.

-The mechanics we went through to get from Listing 10-2 to Listing 10-3 were these steps:
+We performed these steps to get from Listing 10-2 to Listing 10-3:

 1. We noticed there was duplicate code.
 2. We extracted the duplicate code into the body of the function, and specified